emilyforst/emilyforst.github.io/_posts/2017-10-26-recursion-part-4.md

 > - Nodes - the values we store
 > - Edges - the lines between nodes
-> - Root node - topmost node in the tree
+> - Root - topmost node in the tree
 > - Parent - a node with 0, 1, or 2 children
 > - Child - a node that represents the left or right descendent of a parent
+> - Leaf - a node with no children

 ## Introduction to Binary Trees